 Simple English definitions for legal terms

-Read a random definition: conclude
+Read a random definition: distinctive trademark

 Delictual fault is when someone does something wrong on purpose or by accident that causes harm to another person.
 It can also happen when someone fails to do something they were supposed to do and that failure causes harm.
 This is different from contractual fault, which happens when someone doesn't do what they promised to do in a contract, and inscrutable fault, which is when a mistake happens but no one can figure out who is responsible.